 The impact of the pandemic has dramatically shaken up the world of conferences and events.
 Ana Romero, Digital Marketer and Events Coordinator at Cambridge Design Partnership, looks back over a tumultuous year and asks, “what next”?

 Here we are, almost exactly a year ago.
 This is Pharmapack, in Paris.
 The two-day event was attended by 5,500 delegates and more than 400 exhibitors, and just look at the optimism on our faces!
 We don’t know it yet, but this is the last physical event we’ll attend before the pandemic descends, forcing us into our spare rooms and at the mercy of Teams, Zoom, and an emerging world of digital-only events.

 Welcome to chaos

 A month later, in March 2020, the events world was in chaos and turmoil.
-I was busy contacting the organisers of each event we were planning to attend, checking their websites for updates, following the news and arranging refunds for cancelled conferences.
+I was busy contacting the organizers of each event we were planning to attend, checking their websites for updates, following the news and, arranging refunds for cancelled conferences.

-Many conference organisers simply announced that they would be cancelling their 2020 offering and would be back in 2021.
+Many conference organizers simply announced that they would be cancelling their 2020 offering and would be back in 2021.
 But others tried to offer a virtual experience.
-The idea of going online came as a relief to us here at CDP – as we were just as keen as before to share our expertise, to network with our peers and meet tomorrow’s clients.
+The idea of going online came as a relief to us here at CDP – as we were just as keen as before to share our expertise, to network with our peers, and meet tomorrow’s clients.

-However, the transition to digital has been challenging, especially for event organisers dramatically adapting their business model and event delivery in a matter of weeks.
+However, the transition to digital has been challenging, especially for event organizers dramatically adapting their business model and event delivery in a matter of weeks.